Table of Contents

 Bodies

-Moving onto their bodies, which is a critical distinction.
+Moving onto their bodies, which is also a critical difference.
 If you prefer a lighter load, something small, manageable, especially if you’re just starting or perhaps younger in age, a classical guitar might be your best bet.

 But if you’re looking for a louder, resonating sound, then the slightly more substantial, more robust acoustic guitar should be your choice.